-We need to be careful that we don’t associate the term “dementia” (the condition of progressively losing certain cognitive skills) with the word “demented,” which has come to mean being crazy.
+To start, we need to be sure we don’t associate the term “dementia” (the condition of progressively losing certain cognitive skills) with the word “demented,” which has come to mean being crazy.
 When we experience dementia we do not become crazy.
 We lose some cognitive skills, not all, and the ones we keep are the ones we need to enjoy living in the present.

 Why mindfulness and dementia are complementary

 Our intuitive thought processes enable us to recognize our own feelings and the feelings of others, savor beauty, and enjoy all the information our senses bring to us (anything we can see, hear, smell, taste or touch).
 That means we retain the ability to revel in all the best things in life—anything that is beautiful as well as our relationships with other people.
 It’s a lot of fun to spend time with someone who lives in the intuitive world—if you understand that you’re the one who needs to find and bring what’s beautiful, and stop expecting them to use skills they no longer have.

 How do we enter the intuitive world with them?

 Stay in the present.
-If you stop thinking about the past and future, you are left with what you can see, hear, touch, feel, smell, and taste—in the present.
-The present is filled with sensory stimulation, if you manage to still your rational mind and pay attention.
+If you stop thinking about the past and future, you are left with what you can see, hear, touch, feel, smell and taste—in the present.
+The present is filled with sensory stimulation, if you still your rational mind and pay attention.
 Look around.
 Listen.
-Bring something with you to share: something that tastes good or smells good, or flowers, fabrics, buttons, scrapbooks—everything and anything can provide positive sensory stimulation.
+Breathe.
+Be.